unoabraham/blog/content/page/about.md

 comments: false
 ---

 Hey, my name is Rajiv Abraham.
-I am a believer, audiophile, foodie, smartphone shutterbug, and geek.
+I am a Christian, audiophile, foodie, smartphone shutterbug, and geek.

 This is my microblog, where I post random my posts, status updates, still photographs, and the occasional lengthy blog post.
 Mostly though, this is my personal social network instead of Facebook and Twitter.